neicnordic/sensitive-data-archive/sda/cmd/api/api.md

     curl -H "Authorization: Bearer $token" -X GET  https://HOSTNAME/users
     ```

   - Error codes
     - `200` Query execute ok.
     - `401` Token user is not in the list of admins.
     - `500` Internal error due to DB failure.

 - `/users/:username/files`
   - accepts `GET` requests`
-  - Returns all files (that is not part of a dataset) for a user with active uploads as a JSON array
+  - Returns all files (that are not part of a dataset) for a user with active uploads as a JSON array

     Example: